ignission/scalajs-amplify-tetris/README.md

 ## Notes

-I tried once to be able to play online, but there was no aws-amplify facade, so I gave up!
+I tried once to be able to develop it as online tetris game, but there was no aws-amplify facade, so I gave up!

 ## References